monch1962/hello-world-secops/security-tool-images/README.md

 ### OSV-scanner

+Very good summary of this tool is at https://anmalkov.com/blog/how-to-use-google-osv-scanner

 OSV-scanner can be used to examine lockfiles created for many different languages.
 The list of supported lockfile formats is maintained at https://github.com/google/osv-scanner#input-a-lockfile

 OSV-scanner is built and maintained by Google at https://github.com/google/osv-scanner.
 For some reason there is no standard Docker image maintained by Google; however this one is built directly from Google's Dockerfile at https://github.com/google/osv-scanner/blob/main/Dockerfile every several days so is the next best thing...